luis-domingues/SocialNet/README.md

 - Security - User passwords are stored securely using hashing techniques, ensuring that passwords are encrypted before being saved to the database.
 - Scalable - This project is designed to expand with additional functionalities in the future.

+## Updates
+* Implemented the `user's personal feed` controller, with a post posting section, `likes`, and `comments` on posts.
+* Implemented the `user profile`, where the user's information is detailed.

 ## Usage

 ### Installation